-Camping Activities for the Whole Family
+Camping activities for the whole family

 1. Nature scavenger hunt

 Have them collect a number of items – the petals of a particular flower, a gum tree leaf, a funny shaped rock, a clothes line peg.

 Make it extra special by buying them a cheap disposable camera from the local supermarket and going on a nature hike around your nearest park.

 Above our heads is a small example of the great universe out there, yet we hardly ever stop to marvel at its size and beauty.

 Even if you don’t have a telescope, a simple pair of binoculars held up to the moon will reveal all the craters and surface pock holes that prove it’s a real place.
 The kids will undoubtedly get a kick out of it.

 Find a star chart map online and discover which planets will be out in force on the night you choose for your camping trip.

 The first to find a blue star, a red star, a twinkling star, the Southern Cross, a satellite moving slowly across the sky, and even – if you’re lucky – a shooting star, wins!

-3. Constellation Storytelling
+3. Constellation storytelling

 Storytelling is a must-have activity on any campout.
 But why not make it more interesting?
 Blend your storytelling with your stargazing.

-If you’re a bit prepared, storytelling also gives you scope to delve into Australia’s indigenous Dreamtime stories to find out how our Aboriginal people interpreted the sky above their heads.
-Introduce your kids to the Emu in the Sky, the Celestial Serpent, and more.
+If you’re a bit prepared, storytelling also gives you scope to delve into Australia’s Indigenous Dreamtime stories to find out how our first-nations people interpreted the sky above their heads.

 Getting the kids away from the television and giving them a chance to cultivate their own imagination and creativity will be a rewarding experience for both parent and child alike.